To inspire someone to something, or to do something; to stimulate them into activity, especially into artistic or creative activity

 Now I wonder, if you were to compile your own, who would feature on your list?

 Looking at the candidates, I discovered that those who inspired others did so because of their passion, or their compassion.
 Think Mother Teresa.
-Think Lady Diana.
+Think Princess Diana.
 Think Lady Pankhurst.

 Dear reader, you have been born to fulfil a purpose and perhaps one day, if you are not already doing so, you will be seen as an inspirational figure – not necessarily in the eyes of the world but in the hearts and experience of those within your circle of influence.